 When you're trying to build a solid second marriage, dealing with stepchildren can present obstacles, especially if the kids don't want the marriage to work in the first place.
 So, how do you manage the situation and keep the kids from tearing the two of you apart?
-The following advice can give you some perspective:
+The following input from the life coach can give you some perspective:

 Casey's Question: My husband left me a little over 2 months ago and I filed for divorce 2 weeks after he left.
 He said that he could not handle my two teenage sons.
 The 3 of them have not gotten along well since we purchased our first house together.
 My husband's 13 year old daughter has not liked me from day one.
 We have been married for over four years.
 I love my husband dearly, but when it comes to the kids we bang heads.
 He wants to go to counseling and I agreed, but I have not stopped the divorce.
 Am I wrong in going to counseling, hoping that this may save us while we are still up for divorce?
 HELP.